lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 H^n = T^n + V_{\mathrm{en}}^n + V_{\mathrm{e}}^n \in\mathrm{End}(\Lambda^n\mathcal{H})
 $$

-where the components were obtained as symmetrizations of the one electron operators
+where the components were obtained as symmetric extensions of the one electron operators
 $T^1\in\mathrm{End}(\mathcal{H})$ and $V_{\mathrm{en}}^1\in\mathrm{End}(\mathcal{H})$
 and the two electron operator $V_{\mathrm{e}}^2\in\mathrm{End}(\Lambda^2\mathcal{H})$.